Nehemiah Persoff: Retirement and memoir

 Persoff retired from acting in 2003 and pursued painting, specializing in watercolors.

 His memoir, The Many Faces of Nehemiah, was published by The Autumn Road Company in July 2021.

 Personal life

 In 1951, Persoff married Thia Persov, who had served as a nurse with the Palmach, the elite fighting force of the Haganah, during the 1948 Arab–Israeli War.
+He met her while visiting Israel.
 She died of cancer in 2021.
 The couple had four children: Jeffrey, Dan, Perry, and Dahlia.

 Death

 On April 5, 2022, at the age of 102, Persoff died of heart failure at a rehabilitation facility in San Luis Obispo, California.